 The Memorial Box program has been designed to align with the “history” and “civics and citizenship” learning areas of the Australian Curriculum.

-Risk assessment and COVID safe plan for Memorial Boxes
+Risk assessment for Memorial Boxes

 How to use this resource

 Read over the Memorial Box risk assessment.